WARRIORS FOR PEACE THEATRE

-WFP has a simple philosophy: Who better to promote peace than those who have seen the face of war?
+WFPT has a simple philosophy: Who better to promote peace than those who have seen the face of war?
 We believe art transcends politics and brings people together.
-We believe it has the power to heal and our projects are designed to build bridges between communities, promote ethnic diversity, empower women, and foster peace.
+It has the power to heal and our projects are designed to build bridges between communities, support disenfranchised groups, promote ethnic diversity, empower women, and foster peace.

 Hear What Veterans Are Saying!

 Y'Dahanna Daniels - ARMY

 Shannon Corbeil - AIR FORCE